isw-kudos/huddo-docs/docs/boards/swarm/index.md

 !!! warning

     These instructions are deprecated.
-Please see [standalone guide](../standalone.md) if you do not have either Kubernetes or Component Pack
+Please see [AIO guide](../aio/index.md) if you do not have either Kubernetes or Component Pack

 Basic instructions for deploying Huddo Boards into Docker Swarm for on-premise IBM Connections environments